cetz-package/cetz/src/intersection.typ

   return pts
 }

-/// Check for line-path intersection in 2D
+/// Finds the intersections of a line and path in 2D.
+The path should be given as a {{drawable}} of type `path`.
 ///
 /// - la (vector): Line start
 /// - lb (vector): Line end
-/// - path (path): Path
+/// - path (drawable): The path.
+/// -> array
 #let line-path(la, lb, path) = {
   let segment(s) = {
     let (k, ..v) = s